joelhelbling/GildedRose-lineman-coffee/README.md

-# The Gilded Lineman
+# The Gilded Depot

 In CoffeeScript!
+With Lineman.js!

 ## How-to What?!
 What is this?